Heron's Formula Calculator

 Heron's formula proof

-Other proofs also exist, but they are more complex or they use the laws which are not so popular (such as e.g. a trigonometric proof using).
+Other proofs also exist, but they are more complex, or they use laws that are not so popular (such as a trigonometric proof using).

 In this proof, we need to use the formula for the area of a triangle:

 All the values in the formula should be expressed in terms of the triangle sides: is a side so it meets the condition, but we don't know much about our height .
 So to derive Heron's formula proof, we need to find the in terms of the sides.